 The Group has permission to use internal ratings-based ("IRB") models and therefore participates in the annual macroeconomic stress test conducted by the DFSA.
-The latest stress test was conducted in the first quarter of 2022.

 The Group also participates in the EU-wide stress test conducted by the EBA every second year.
 The purpose of the EBA stress test is to assess the robustness of the European banking sector in the event of a very severe economic setback.
-The latest stress test was conducted in 2023.